 Rule #1) Don't show your wiener to the other schoolchildren.
 Even if you think they might be impressed.

 Rule #2) Your wiener is not welcome to dinner unless it is invited.
 No surprise show-ups.
-This is especially true if your wiener is older than thirty.
+This is especially true if your wiener is thirty - years -old, or older.

 Rule #5) Your wiener is created to be camera shy.
 If your wiener insists on having his picture published, it's time to have a talk with it and explain a few things.
 This is called "counseling."
 Your wiener will feel most comfortable if you accompany it into therapy.
 Resist your desire to video record this counseling session and post it on Facebook.